jac307/MediaArtTutorials/ART1TI3/Video-Comp-Mund-01.md

 - ❌ No staged objects or interventions
 - ✅ Use only observational photography techniques

 ### Recommendations
 - Seek interesting textures, lighting, reflections
 - Carefully consider focus, exposure, and framing
 - Avoid blurring or overexposure
+- Try unexpected points of view: **look up, lay on the ground, get close to edges or corners**—shift your perspective to see familiar spaces in unfamiliar ways

 ### References